Sonofermionescence: Fermions from Ringing Bubble of Sonoluminescence: Introduction

+The universality of particle production in a time-dependent background motivates us to extend our previous proposal of sonoluminescence into the fermion sector and show that along with the flashes of light, such oscillating bubbles may also produce flashes of fermions from quantum vacuum again via parametric resonance.
+Since the produced fermions are very light, those fermions might also be identified as neutrinos.
 Neutrinos are feebly interacting particles with definite chirality, and take part in weak interaction in standard model of particle physics.
-Neutrino oscillation experiments suggest \cite{SajjadAthar:2021prg, Giunti:2007} that they are massive with the highest mass could be as high as $0.5$ eV \cite{Palanque-Delabrouille:2015pga, Planck:2015fie}, taking into account all the flavors.
+Neutrino oscillation experiments suggest \cite{SajjadAthar:2021prg, Giunti:2007} that they are massive with the highest mass being as high as $0.5$ eV \cite{Palanque-Delabrouille:2015pga, Planck:2015fie}, taking into account all the flavors.
 However, there is no experimental bound on the lowest possible neutrino mass.
-In our analysis, we, therefore, assume neutrino mass as a free parameter, however small.
-There are several scenarios where fermion production has been investigated, specifically in the context of early universe cosmology, in time dependent background \cite{Dolgov:1989us, Adshead:2015jza, delRio:2014cha, Adshead:2015kza, Ema:2019yrd, Herring:2020cah, Chung:2011ck, Peloso:2000hy, Greene:1998nh, Greene:2000ew}.
-However, the possibility of producing fermions in the analog system is not intuitively obvious, and precisely this is the phenomena we wish to explore with the view that it may be possible to observe in the existing sonoluminescence experiment in the near future.
+In our analysis, we, therefore, assume the mass of the fermion as a free parameter, however small.
+There are several scenarios where fermion production has been investigated, specifically in the context of early universe cosmology, in time-dependent background \cite{Dolgov:1989us, Adshead:2015jza, delRio:2014cha, Adshead:2015kza, Ema:2019yrd, Herring:2020cah, Chung:2011ck, Peloso:2000hy, Greene:1998nh, Greene:2000ew}.
+However, the possibility of producing fermions in the analog system is not intuitively obvious, and precisely this is the phenomenon we wish to explore.
+We call this phenomenon {\it Sonofermionescence}, which may possibly be observed in the existing sonoluminescence experiment in the near future.
+This can be thought of as an analog cosmological laboratory.